BBlaise/teensy_serial/README.md

 uartTransmit(tx);					// convert to bytes (four) and transmit them in a sequence
 ```

 **uartTransmit(float* tx, int n_tx)** - This is an overloaded function that can be used to transmit an array (1-D) of values as binary data.
 It converts each value into bytes then sends the bytes in a sequence.
-It is overloaded to accept arrays of the following types: float, int, int32_t, int16_t, int8_t, uint32_t, uint16_t, uint8_t (byte).
+It is overloaded to accept arrays of the following types: float, int, int32_t, int16_t, int8_t, uint32_t, uint16_t.
 - tx: 1-D array (pointer) of values
 - n_tx: the number of values in the array